Adaptive Routing

 Example

-cumulus@switch:~$ nv set interface swp1 router adaptive-routing enable on
+cumulus@switch:~$ nv set interface swp1 router adaptive-routing state enabled

-Turns adaptive routing on or off globally.
-The default setting is off.
+Enables and disables adaptive routing globally.
+The default setting is disabled.

 Adaptive routing is a load balancing feature that improves network utilization for eligible IP packets by selecting forwarding paths dynamically based on the state of the switch, such as queue occupancy and port utilization.